abbaspour/replate/readme.md

 -   **app.** SPA app (using Auth0 SDK) that is for business user personas (see Actors section for details)
     -   **api.app.** are business APIs used by **app** subdomain; protected by CORS and Auth0 issued bearer access_token
 -   **id.** Auth0 self-managed custom domain.
 This is a proxy Cloudflare worker against Replate's production Auth0 tenant.
+-   **api.id.** Webhook that receives events from Auth0.
+Authenticate with a static bearer token and deployed as a Cloudflare worker.

 All subdomains are powered by Cloudflare ESM workers and Cloudflare DNS.
 SPA sites use workers with assets and `not_found_handling = "single-page-application"` flag.